Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

+encodes the whole information for reconstructing the correlation function.
+Eq.~(\ref{eq:kd}), where the pair $(i,f)$ labels the eigenvalues of the observables at the initial and final times, is the definition of the KDQ distribution, which can then be seen as the quasiprobability behind quantum correlators.
+In this regard, it should be noted that the KD quasiprobability is itself a two-time correlation function between the elements of two PVMs (Projective Valued Measures) associated to $A(0)$ and $B(t)$.

 The KDQ satisfies properties~(a)-(b) of Theorem~\ref{nogoth}.
-Furthermore, if any pair among $\rho$, $\Pi_i$ and $\mathcal{E}^\dag(\Xi_f)$ are mutually commuting, then Eq.~\eqref{eq:kd} reduces to
+Furthermore, if any pair among $\rho$, $\Pi_i$ {and $\Pi_i$, $\mathcal{E}^\dag(\Xi_f)$} are mutually commuting, then Eq.~\eqref{eq:kd} reduces to

-The right-hand-side of Eq.~(\ref{eq:classical_limit}) is the joint probability of outcomes ($i$,$f$) in a sequential projective measurement of $A(0)$ followed by the dynamics $\mathcal{E}$ and the final measurement of $B(t)$.
-This is the joint statistics of the so-called two-point-measurement (TPM) scheme \cite{TalknerPRE2007}.
-Hence, negative/complex values disappear and a stochastic interpretation is possible.
+The right-hand-side of Eq.~(\ref{eq:classical_limit}) is the joint probability of the outcomes ($i$,$f$) in a sequential projective measurement of $A(0)$ followed by the dynamics $\mathcal{E}$ and by the final measurement of $B(t)$.
+This is the joint statistics of the so-called two-point-measurement (TPM) scheme \cite{TalknerPRE2007}, as was briefly discussed in section \ref{sec:no-go-th-ther-cont}.
+Hence, negative/complex values disappear and a stochastic interpretation is possible. {Note that, also when $[\rho, \mathcal{E}^\dag(\Xi_f)]=0$, $q_{if}$ is positive\footnote{{The proof of this can be found in Appendix~\ref{app:non-class}, see Eq.~\eqref{eq:d1}.}} while not reducing to Eq.~\eqref{eq:classical_limit}.}